 Life after Covenant House

-Angelyss is a 17 year-old senior in high school.
-She works hard to get straight A’s and her academic advisors say she has a shot at getting into some of the best universities in the country.
+Angelyss is 18 years old.
+While in high school she worked hard to get straight A’s and her academic advisors supported her as she applied to some of the best universities in the country – landing an academic scholarship at a private university in New Orleans where she is today.
 So what’s her connection to Covenant House?
-She lived there 15 years ago, with her mom, Carolina.
+She lived there 16 years ago, with her mom, Carolina.

 Carolina grew up in poverty.
 Her mother’s untreated schizophrenia sometimes forced them to live in homeless shelters and her father was unable to help because he struggled with drug addiction.
 Carolina was 16 when Angelyss was born and they lived in a city-run shelter at the time.
 Angelyss’ father was unsupportive, her grandfather was in jail, and her grandmother’s mental health was deteriorating.
 Carolina quickly ran out of friends who were willing to let her and a newborn stay on their couch.
 Several times, their only option was a towel that they laid down on the floor for the two of them to sleep on together.
 Scared, tired, and tired of feeling scared and tired, Carolina was determined to prevent Angelyss from growing up in the environment that she did.